 By Phoenix of Elder Mountain, Edited by Sarah Burnt Stone – Many teachings speak of the World Tree or what is referred to as the “Tree of Life” in Paganism, New Age Spirituality, the Kabbalah and a few others.
-As a Dreamer I live within the realms of the “World River” connected to the Golden Baba: The River and its wisdom that flows from the Sacred Mountains and that relationship to our soul.
+As a Dreamer I live within the realms of the “World River” connected to the ancient tradition that belonged to the Slavic Golden Baba: The River and its Wisdom that flows from the Sacred Mountains and that relationship to our Soul.

 The World River is nature’s mysticism of water and a symbol of our own soul in the form of clouds, moisture, fertility, rain, fog, lightening, thunder and the hovering fog of mystery which is the mysticism of our feminine soul.
 These were the ways pre-history and some of it remains, at least in folk art of our Slavic and Balkan ancestors.
 I am the descendant of these great mysteries of the elements.
 From this feminine root of humanity, comes the older stories of the gentle men.
 Wołogór is a Polish folklore and legend which is a Mountain Spirit from the Karkonosze Mountains and is from a time before history.

 This article is about the legend and lore of Wołogór the Dreamer of Ox Mountain.
 What impresses me most about this legend and folklore is Wołogór, who is strongly connected with the world symbolism of the bull, is not associated with any men’s hunting rites nor the killing of the bull.
 Nor is it reflected in the ancient representations of overpowering nature with the masculine.
 Wologor’s story is about peaceful, soul-full men.